Short on time? Our top choice is the Lifeboost Dark Roast Coffee Pods!

 Let’s get to it!

-Lifeboost is a rather young roaster taking the coffee world by storm.
+As our Lifeboost coffee review mentioned, this is a rather young roaster taking the coffee world by storm.
 So it makes sense that it offers a dark roast single-serve coffee pod in the lineup.

 And I’ll level with you: it’s perhaps the most solid dark roast K-Cup on the market.

 Why is it so good?
-Well, the roast itself makes the coffee rich, smooth, and bold.
+The roast makes the coffee rich, smooth, and bold.
 It’s a dark roast in the most traditional sense.

 But it’s also a single-origin dark roast, which is somewhat special.
 A single-origin dark roast means you get a complete and rounded flavor profile.